guardian/frontend/static/src/javascripts/projects/common/modules/commercial/docs/header-bidding.md

 window.top.pbjs.renderAd(document, '%%PATTERN:hb_adid%%');
 ```

-This tells the prebid.js script loaded in the browser to go ahead and display the advert is has waiting in memory.
+This tells the prebid.js script loaded in the browser to go ahead and display the advert it has waiting in memory.